X

 Image by Miguel Á. Padriñán from Pixabay

-There are several excellent stores you can buy your first matcha starter kit online.
+There are several excellent stores where you can buy your first matcha starter kit online.

-Ippodo Tea Store is one of the most trusted and popular tea stores in Japan.
-If you are lucky enough to be in Japan, you have chances to stop by their physical stores especially in Kyoto or Tokyo.
+Ippodo Tea Store is one of Japan’s most trusted and popular tea stores.
+If you are lucky enough to be in Japan, you can stop by their physical stores, especially in Kyoto or Tokyo.
 The store staff will help you choose the best tea tools for you and how to prepare tea as well.

 Ippodo Tea Online Shop

-Well, quite frankly, you go to Amazon and type in ” Matcha tea set”, you can get loads of selection of them.
+Well, quite frankly, if you go to Amazon and type in ” Matcha tea set”, you can get loads of selection of them.
 As long as they have a decent bowl and tea whisk, any of them will do for a starter.
-If you already have matcha powder and a tea bowl, you just need to order a chasen (tea whisk) that gets you started right away.
+If you already have matcha powder and a tea bowl, you just need to order a Chasen (tea whisk) that gets you started immediately.

 Also, you can visit other physical tea stores if you happen to be in Tokyo.